Schizoaffective disorder: DSM-5 research directions

-The field of psychiatry has begun to question its assumptions and analyze its data in order to merge closer with evidence-based medicine.
+The field of psychiatry has begun to question its assumptions and analyze its data to better align with evidence-based medicine.
 The removal of the "episode diagnosis", and the addition of two episodes of psychosis, as qualifications for the DSM-5 schizoaffective diagnosis, may improve the diagnosis' consistency over DSM-IV for research purposes, where diagnostic criteria are by necessity followed exactingly.
 But the new definition remains long, unwieldy, and perhaps still not very useful for community clinicians—with two psychoses, one for two weeks minimum and without mood disorder (but the person can be mildly or moderately depressed) and the other with significant mood disorder and psychosis lasting for most of the time, and with lasting mood symptoms for most of the residual portion of the illness.
 Community clinicians used the previous definition "for about a third of cases with non-affective psychotic disorders."
 Non-affective psychotic disorders are, by definition, not schizoaffective disorder.
 For clinicians to make such sizeable errors of misdiagnosis may imply systemic problems with the schizoaffective disorder diagnosis itself.
 Already, at least one expert believes the new schizoaffective definition has not gone far enough to solve the previous definition's problems.

 From a scientific standpoint, modern clinical psychiatry is still a very young, underdeveloped medical specialty because its target organ, the human brain, is not yet well understood.
 The human brain's neural circuits, for example, are just beginning to be mapped by modern neuroscience in the Human Connectome Project and CLARITY.
-Clinical psychiatry, furthermore, has begun to understand and acknowledge its current limitations—but further steps by the field are required to significantly reduce misdiagnosis and patient harm; this is crucial both for responsible patient care and to retain public trust.
+Clinical psychiatry, furthermore, has begun to understand and acknowledge its current limitations—but further steps by the field are required to reduce misdiagnosis significantly and patient harm; this is crucial both for responsible patient care and to retain public trust.
 Looking forward, a paradigm shift is needed in psychiatric research to address unanswered questions about schizoaffective disorder.
-The dimensional Research Domain Criteria project currently being developed by the U.S. National Institute of Mental Health, may be the specific problem solving framework psychiatry needs to develop a more scientifically mature understanding of schizoaffective disorder as well as all other mental disorders.
+The dimensional Research Domain Criteria project, currently being developed by the U.S. National Institute of Mental Health, may be the specific problem-solving framework psychiatry needs to develop a more scientifically mature understanding of schizoaffective disorder, as well as all other mental disorders.